-For an overview of all wine certifications, including WSET, CMS, and NWS reviews, you can check out our Sommelier Certification 101 page.
-For online sommelier certifications, please review our online wine courses page.
+For an overview of wine certifications, including WSET, CMS, and NWS reviews, you can refer to our Sommelier Certification 101 page.

 Level 1 Award in Wines

-For anyone just starting in wine, this qualification is ideal.
-The course focuses on introducing different types of wine by learning the deductive tasting method.
-Other topics include typical grapes and their characteristics, core food & wine pairing concepts, and describing wine accurately.
-Upon completing a 30-multiple-question assessment, a lapel pin and a certificate are granted.
+This qualification is ideal for beginners in the world of wine.
+The course focuses on introducing different wine types through the deductive tasting method.
+It covers topics such as grape varieties and characteristics, fundamental food and wine pairing concepts, and accurate wine description.
+Successful completion includes a 30-question assessment, with a lapel pin and certificate awarded.